architsingh5/selfie-Hand-voice-recognition/README.md

-# Selfie with Hand Recognition
+# Selfie with Hand or Voice Recognition

 Python script to add functionality to cameras to recognize open palm/detect specific voice command for capturing photos after 3 seconds.